|

 Don Carlos www.hotelesmilenium.com 823-232-2500 located on Paraque Estatal El

 Cuchillo in side the park.
-The Don Carlos offers many immenities and is priced
+The Don Carlos (Closed!) offers

 Derivadora Las Blancas is one choice for a convenient Mexican fishing experience.